corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-cordapp-custom-serializers.md

 {{< /tabs >}}

 In the above examples
 * `ExampleSerializer` is the actual serializer that will be loaded by the framework to serialize instances of the `Example` type.
 * `ExampleSerializer.Proxy`, in the Kotlin example, and `ExampleProxy`, in the Java example, is the intermediate representation used by the framework to represent instances of `Example` within the wire format.

-## The proxy object
+## Proxy object

 The proxy object should be thought of as an intermediate representation that the serialization framework can reason about.
 One is being written for a class because, for some reason, that class cannot be introspected successfully but that framework. only contain elements that the framework can reason about.

 The proxy class itself is distinct from the proxy serializer.
 The serializer must refer to the unserializable